 The tournament lock must be disabled in order to change settings on the board.
-Pushing the small switch labeled "lock" near the bottom of the board toggles the tournament lock.
+Pushing the small switch mounted just below the eye button toggles the tournament lock.
 While the marker is turned off, push and hold the lock button.
 The LED will flash red or green to indicate the status of the lock.
 Red means the lock is on, while green means the lock is off.
 When the lock and the marker are off, pull and hold the trigger, then push the power button.
 The marker will boot into programming mode, showing a rainbow sequence before stopping at solid green.